JWT bearer assertion grant handler SPI

 Typical use cases:

-Enable a client that has an existing trust relationship with the Connect2id server to obtain an access token without having to go through the usual user-approval step.
-The client submits a self-issued JWT, which is secured with an HMAC using the
+Enable a client, for example a trusted backend service acting on a user’s behalf, to obtain an access token.
+The client submits a self-issued JWT, which is secured with an HMAC computed from the

 client_secret